 House GOP eyes tax bill vote this week as disagreements persist

-Washington — House Republicans plan to move ahead with a vote this week on the legislation containing President Trump's second term agenda.
+Washington — House Republicans plan to move ahead with a vote this week on the legislation containing President Trump's second term agenda, which includes spending on tax cuts, as well as border security and defense priorities.
 But fractures in the GOP conference appeared to persist over the weekend, despite the legislation's movement out of committee, throwing its passage into question.

 "There's a lot more work to do," House Speaker Mike Johson told reporters late Sunday.
 "But I'm looking forward to very thoughtful discussions, very productive discussions, over the next few days — and I'm absolutely convinced we're going to get this in final form and pass it."